RafaelMartins4/EZASP/README.md

 ### Warnings about Order of Rules Errors

-Rules must appear in the following order: constants, facts, choices, definitions, constraints, and show statements.
+Rules must appear in the following order: constants, facts, choices, definitions, constraints, optimization statements and show statements.
 The extension checks this and highlights any out-of-order rules (red underline).
 Additionally, a hover message explains what the error is.

 ![Screenshot](example_images/error_messages.png)